TUDelft-Odesys/Preferendus_core_scripts/README.md

 # Core Scripts for multi-objective, _a priori_ optimization by means of Tetra

 This repository contains the scripts needed to solve a multi-objective problem _a priori_ with Tetra.
 For this, you need the two 'packages' genetic_algorithm_pfm and tetra_pfm.
-Additionally, an example project is added in /Example/.
+The examples of the reader are listed in the main directory of the repository.

 # How to use